Supplier of Polystyrene (PS) From Turkey and Dubai-UAE

 -

-During processing, use adequate ventilation to minimize inhalation of vapors.
+Use adequate ventilation during processing to minimize inhalation of vapors.

 -

-Wear appropriate protective gear (gloves, goggles, masks) when handling molten material.
+Wear appropriate protective gear when handling molten material.

 -